Experts worry CDC is sidelined in coronavirus response

 The administration has disputed the notion that the CDC had been sidelined, saying the agency is integral to the administration’s plans to expand contact tracing nationwide.

-But it’s clear that the CNC is playing a much quieter role than it has during previous outbreaks.
+But it’s clear that the CDC is playing a much quieter role than it has during previous outbreaks.

 The nation’s COVID-19 response has seen a strange turn for the CDC, which opened in 1946 in Atlanta as The Communicable Disease Center to prevent the spread of malaria with a $10 million budget and a few hundred employees.
 Today, the agency has a core budget of more than $7 billion — a sum that has been shrinking in recent years — and employs nearly 11,000 people.